danderson00/release-em/README.md

 release-em <releaseDirectory> [releaseDirectory] [...] [options]
 ```

-Multiple directories can be specified. '*' can be used as a wildcard in
+Multiple directories can be specified.
+Any valid [glob expression](https://www.npmjs.com/package/glob#glob-primer)
-directory names.
+can be used.
 Directories must be immediate children of the workspace root.

 Use of the `--validate` option is highly recommended!
 It will prevent partially
 completed releases due to minor errors like unstaged changes in a package.